ADVRHumanoids/ROSEndEffector/README.md

 ```
 This will generate yaml files in the *config/action* folder.
 The same yaml files are also parsed by the same node to test (and print) the correctness.
 **WARNING** old action *yaml* files will be ovewritten every time you run again the node.

-TODO... take care to generate correctly the srdf see later
+Also, take care to generate correctly the srdf (see later).
 ## Examples
 #### TestEE Example (a simple 3 fingers model without pinch)
 ```bash